rewls/linux-device-drivers/02-building-and-running-modules/README.md

 - Interested readers may want to look at how the kernel supports *insmod*: it relies on a system call defined in *kernel/module.c*.

-- the function *sys_init_module* allocates kernel memory to hold a module (this memory is allocated with *vmalloc*; see the section "vmalloc and Friends" in Chapter 8); it then copies the module text into the memory region, resolves kernel references in the module via the kernel symbol table, and calls the module's initialization function to get everything going.
+- The function *sys_init_module* allocates kernel memory to hold a module (this memory is allocated with *vmalloc*; see the section "vmalloc and Friends" in Chapter 8); it then copies the module text into the memory region, resolves kernel references in the module via the kernel symbol table, and calls the module's initialization function to get everything going.

 - If you actually look in the kernel source, you'll find that the names of the system calles are prefixed with `sys_`.